Veroniche

 Daily!
 It is an ongoing issue and causes staff a lot of worry and anxiety.
 We have a security officer at the front, and all of our doors are locked, however there is no way at this time to stop people, patients or visitors, from bringing weapons into the ER.
 A couple of the ERs in our area have metal detectors, but we are in a suburban area and it doesn't set a "welcoming" tone.
 And no one needs to have a weapon to be violent, fists and arms and legs are sufficient to cause injury.
 I have been pushed and shoved, threatened with death and bodily harm, pinned onto a gurney by an intoxicated huge guy.
 Most of the violence is due to drugs and alcohol in either patients or their families/visitors.
 Our state is attempting to pass laws that would make it a felony to assault a health care worker.
 There is also a tremendous amount of verbal abuse and threats and it is getting worse day by day.
 We are not even in a high crime area.
 A lot of times I just want to say, "where is your mother, and who taught you to act like this?"

-With all the high-tech kids toys, is there still a demand for traditional ones?In 1986 Congress passed a law called "EMTALA", the Emergency Medical Treatment and Labor Act, which requires hospitals to provide care to anyone needing emergency healthcare treatment regardless of citizenship, legal status or ability to pay.
+How can you tell if a fire was arson?In 1986 Congress passed a law called "EMTALA", the Emergency Medical Treatment and Labor Act, which requires hospitals to provide care to anyone needing emergency healthcare treatment regardless of citizenship, legal status or ability to pay.
 The actual law is only a couple of pages long, but the interpretation of the law has kept lawyers busy for 25 years.
 There is a good article in Wikepedia on this very subject.
 To answer your question--No. Where I work, every employee is highly trained in the EMTALA rules and regs, so I have not seen it here.
 Hospitals can be fined hundreds of thousands of dollars if an investigation shows that emergency care was refused to anyone.
 Patients who think this has happened to them have reported this to their various state and federal agencies, and the hospital is investigated.
 However, not every reason a patient comes to the ER is an emergency medical condition.
 The law requires that the patient be examined for an emergency medical condition.
 If the condition is not deemed an emergency medical condition (and there is a whole lot of people trying to interpret what that means), then the ER is not obligated to treat you, however, they must examine you.
 By the time the ER doc is done examining a person, they end up treating the patient anyway.
 This law is sometimes called an "unfunded mandate", because there is no funding to go along with the law.
 The law says we have to do it, but the patient has to pay for it.
 If the patient can't pay for it, whether through insurance or their own money, then the hospital ends up eating the cost for that care.
 This is one reason why I believe emergency care is so expensive.
 That's a whole other topic....

 It depends.
 Our hospital CEO has been a patient in the ER a couple of times, and initially no one knew who he was and he just went through the system like anyone else.
 He thought the care was outstanding, and he was treated appropriately.
 Thank goodness.
 We have also had a "secret shopper" program to see how patients are treated, we are not doing that any more.
 The only thing the 'secret shoppers" do anymore is monitor staff handwashing.
 Several years ago, a patient who had Secret Service protection ( that is all I am going to say) needed to come to the ER.
 The Secret Service called ahead of time, and we arranged a "back door" entry, and expedited this person's treatment.
 It was so well managed, that even many of the staff had no idea what was going on.
 At a previous hospital we treated the mother of a prominent state official, and we expedited her care, and made sure everything was really private, but she was not seen before anyone who was sicker.
 I always want to have my family or myself treated in the ER that I work in because I know how good of care we give.
 When I know we have to come to the ER, I usually call ahead to see which doctors and nurses are on, and generally we have that "perk" of asking a specific person to take care of you.
 Of all of the times me or my family members have been in the ER, however, we have never bumped anyone that was sicker.
 This is a little off the subject, but one of my jobs is to make sure that no staff look at medical reccords of "famous" people, or unusual patients or accidents, unless they are directly involved in the care of the patient.
 Since our medical record is electronic and protected, you can easily see when someone is poking around that shouldn't be--it shows when you logged in and from what IP address.
 That can get you fired in a heartbeat.